Answering the Questions about Autism in Adulthood

-Only 3 percent of U.S. autism research funds in 2018 went to study people “as they progress into and through adulthood,” according to a federal report.1 By contrast, about 25 percent of autism funding went to study early intervention, treatments, and education for children.
+Only 3 percent of U.S. autism research funds in 2018 went to study people “as they progress into and through adulthood,” according to the most recent funding report from a U.S. autism committee.1 By contrast, about 25 percent of autism funding went to study early intervention, treatments, and education for children.
 Most funds went to study the biology and causes of autism.

 Research on adults has grown in recent years, but Nicolaidis says, “we have barely scratched the surface.”

 Researchers at SPARK, the largest study of autism, hope to expand what we know about autism in adulthood.
 SPARK has enrolled more than 20,000 autistic adults in the study.
 SPARK also hopes to continue learning from many of the adults who joined SPARK as children.

 More than 103,000 children with autism have been enrolled in SPARK by their parents.
 After they turn 18, they can take control of their SPARK accounts and begin providing new information about themselves to the study.
 See more on that below.